-That happens more than most people realize – so if you’re trying to write a summary and have no direct experience to list as a job qualification, just know that you’re not alone.
+That happens more than most people realize.
+If you’re trying to write a summary and have no direct experience to list as a job qualification, just know that you’re not alone.
 The bad news is that your inability to list any relevant experience deprives you of one key resume summary feature that might have enhanced your “hook” and helped to get the recruiter to give your resume a deeper inspection.

 The good news is that this doesn’t have to be a fatal weakness.
 There are ways to work around a lack of experience, just as there are ways to work around a lack of relevant education.
 As fate would have it, this scenario is one of many reasons why your summary is so critical!

-When you have no relevant work experience to highlight, you need to stress other relevant qualifications.
+When you have no relevant work experience to highlight, make sure to stress other relevant qualifications.
 That would include everything from your relevant skills and educational coursework to specific accomplishments you’ve achieved in prior jobs that are at least somewhat relevant to the job you’re seeking.
 For example:

-In this example, our engineering grad – who finished school while working in an entirely different industry – can highlight not only his educational achievements, but specific accomplishments that he achieved in his previous employment.
+In this resume summary statement example, our engineering grad--who was a student and finished school while working in an entirely different industry--can highlight not only his educational achievements, but specific accomplishments that he achieved in his previous employment.
 All the while, he presents himself as someone with the proven commitment to bring that same level of value to his new employer.